Chitranjan046/Album-List/README.md

 # Albums List React App

-This project is a web application built with React.js that allows users to manage and view a list of albums.
-Users can add new albums, delete existing ones, and view details of each album.
+This project is a web application developed using React.js, designed to enable users to efficiently manage and access a curated list of albums.
+Within this application, users have the capability to perform various actions, including adding new albums, removing existing ones, and accessing in-depth details for each individual album.

 ## Features

-- **View Albums:** Browse through a list of albums with their respective details such as title, artist, release year, and genre.
+- **Add Album:** Add a new album to the list by providing the title and User Id.

-- **Add Album:** Add a new album to the list by providing the title, artist, release year, and genre.
+- **Update Album:** Update  a Existing album to the list by providing the title and User Id.
 - **Delete Album:** Remove an album from the list.